Lisbeth Salander: Reception

 David Denby of The New Yorker stated that the character of Lisbeth Salander clearly accounts for a large part of the novels' success.
 Deirdre Donahue of USA Today referred to Salander as "one of the most startling, engaging and sometimes perplexing heroines in recent memory."
 The New York Timess David Kamp called her "one of the most original characters in a thriller to come along in a while."
 Likewise, Muriel Dobbin from The Washington Times dubbed her one of the most fascinating characters to emerge in crime fiction in years; "Her remoteness and her capacity for anger and violence are in contrast with a desperate vulnerability that she reveals only to the most unlikely of people."

 Reviewing the first Swedish film, Roger Ebert noted that it is "a compelling thriller to begin with, but it adds the rare quality of having a heroine more fascinating than the story".
 The Independents Jonathan Gibbs called the character "a vision of female empowerment – a kind of goth-geek Pippi Longstocking," but also an "agglomeration of clichés."
 Richard Schickel of Los Angeles Times suggested that Salander represents something new in the thriller genre; "She's a tiny bundle of post-modernist tropes, beginning with her computer skills."

 Laura Wilson wrote in The Guardian that by Lagercrantz's third continuation novel, The Girl Who Lived Twice (2019), "the main characters have, sadly, become subject to the law of diminishing returns – in particular Salander, who is now just another all-purpose kick-ass heroine."

 Since 2015, there is a street named after Salander in Larsson's home town in northern Sweden, Skellefteå.
 It is called Lisbeth Salanders gata and is surrounded by other names from local literature.

+Colombian punk band Rose Riots released a song called Salander in 2024.
+The song portrays some aspects of the character and references elements from the novel, such as fire and the idea that Lisbeth is not the prey but the hunter.